navyamj01/Multimodal-AI/README.md

 1. Upload any image and ask a question about it

-2.Uses dandelin/vilt-b32-finetuned-vqa, a transformer trained for VQA
+2. Uses dandelin/vilt-b32-finetuned-vqa, a transformer trained for VQA

-3.Clean Gradio interface
+3. Clean Gradio interface

-4.Runs locally or can be deployed to platforms like Render, Hugging Face Spaces
+4. Runs locally or can be deployed to platforms like Render, Hugging Face Spaces

 # Installation